Gopiprashanthraju/CricAnalysis/README.md

 - **Data Collection**: Collect cricket data from various reliable sources.
 - **Data Processing**: Clean and preprocess the collected data for accurate analysis.
 - **Visualizations**: Generate insightful visualizations to interpret cricket statistics.
-- **Predictive Analysis**: Implement predictive models to forecast cricket outcomes.
+- **Predictive Analysis**: Implement predictive models to forecast cricket outcomes such as Match score prediction based on current match conditions and wicket prediction.
 - **Team Prediction**: Predicting best team for next matches based on previous data.
 - **Comprehensive Reporting**: Detailed analysis and findings documented in a comprehensive report.